ABOUT THIS SHOW

 If you are not a student or educator, we have great news!
 You can still access the audio adaptation through a Steppenwolf NOW membership.
 Click HERE to learn more!

 I AM NOT YOUr PERFECT MEXICAN DAUGHTER STUDY GUIDE

 Every student who comes to a performance of I Am Not Your Perfect Mexican Daughter receives a study guide from Steppenwolf Education.
-You can now explore the fun and interactive study guide built specifically for our audio adaptation.
+You can now explore the fun and interactive study guide (including a reader friendly version) built specifically for our audio adaptation.

 Watch & Listen

 Parents and guardians, please be advised, the play speaks about the following: